Political positions of Hillary Clinton: Syria, Iraq and fight against ISIL

 Clinton has proposed intensifying the current air campaign against ISIL's strongholds in Iraq and Syria.
 She says she will step up support for local forces on the ground.
 In 2014, Clinton advocated for arming the moderate rebels in the Syrian Civil War, saying that "the failure to help build up a credible fighting force of the people who were the originators of the protests against Assad ... left a big vacuum, which the jihadists have now filled."
 She wants to pursue "a diplomatic strategy to resolve Syria's civil war and Iraq's sectarian conflict".
 She is opposed to putting combat troops on the ground in Syria or Iraq, but does support an expanded deployment of U.S. special operations troops on the ground to assist local forces.

 On the American-led military actions against ISIL in Syria, Clinton advocates going further than what President Obama has done in terms of the air campaign and support for local forces.
 Clinton has also proposed a no-fly zone in northern Syria, enforced by the U.S. and allies, that would provide a humanitarian buffer zone (or "safe haven") that would protect civilians fleeing the Assad regime and ISIL.Matthew Jaffe, Obama adviser explains why Clinton's Syria plan won't work, CNN (April 18, 2016).
 Clinton has also called upon the Arab states of the Persian Gulf to stop funding terrorist groups, saying: "Once and for all, the Saudis, the Qataris and others need to stop their citizens from directly funding extremist organizations."

 At the beginning of his administration, President Obama sought to improve relations with Syria.
 He returned the U.S. ambassador to the country (who had been withdrawn by the Bush administration following the assassination of the Lebanese prime minister) and a number of congressional delegations visited the country.
 Appearing on Face the Nation on March 27, 2011, Secretary of State Clinton said "There's a different leader in Syria now.
 Many of the members of Congress of both parties who have gone to Syria in recent months have said they believe he's a reformer."
 After members of Congress and the media criticized her statement, she said "I referenced opinions of others.
 That was not speaking either for myself or for the administration."
-Upon investigation, The Washington Post Fact Checker found no evidence that any Republicans has made statements to support Clinton's statement and concluded: "In fact, Clinton's remarks gave a highly misleading impression—that there was general consensus by experts on Syria in both parties that Assad was a reformer, even though Clinton's own State Department reports label him otherwise."
+A Washington Post invstgiation found no evidence that any Republicans has made statements to support Clinton's statement and concluded: "In fact, Clinton's remarks gave a highly misleading impression—that there was general consensus by experts on Syria in both parties that Assad was a reformer, even though Clinton's own State Department reports label him otherwise."

 Following the 2016 Brussels bombings, Clinton said: "We need to work with the brightest minds of Silicon Valley to more effectively track and analyze ISIS' social media and map jihadists' networks online."